Has your computer started acting weird all of a sudden? For example…

 - Sluggish computer performance

-- Inability to connect to the Internet
+- Difficulty connecting to the Internet

 - Ability to connect only to certain websites with other sites unreachable